mhasan004/Play-Share-App/README.md

         1. Correct access JWT for user (expires every 10 minutes and logout),
         2. (optional if using TLS) Valid `SYMMETRIC_KEY` (or else it will remake one through TLS handshake), deleted during logout.
       * (optional if using TLS) All data in requests and responses are AES encrypted by the symmetric key.
 Api automatically decrypted request with symmetric key.
-      * Access JWT expires 10 minuts.
+      * Access JWT expires 10 minutes.
 Sent to client in Authentication Bearer header.
 JWT is stored in memory in react client.
-      * Refresh JWT expires in 15 days.
+      * Refresh JWT expires in 7 days.
 It is stored in httpOnly cookie and other lfags to ensure the client cannot read its contents.
       * Silent Refresh: If JWT expires, client will send a request to the `/auth/refresh` with the refresh cookie and a new JWT and refresh token will be made if valid.
       * **Cors** and **helmet.js** middlewares to provide some basic security to server.
       * The encryption keys needed to make JWT and hash passwords are over 400 characters long and are stored in the **.env** file.
 The encryption keys are concatenations of several randomly generated hashes.